aivanzhang/panda_patrol/README.md

 See demo here: https://www.loom.com/share/864441c4e8034ea2adaf340ca69d988b?sid=7dc6f10a-b0f6-4a5c-927c-09e14289c6ca

 ## Getting Started
 Get started by finding the example that best fits your data pipeline.
 For example, if you use dagster, see [examples/dagster](examples/dagster) for a guide on how to get started with dagster.
 All guides should take no longer than **10 minutes** to complete.
+See [examples](examples) for all examples.

 For documentation on how to use Panda Patrol and more details on each feature, see the [wiki](https://github.com/aivanzhang/panda_patrol/wiki).